Currency War of 2009–2011: BRIC

 Chinese premier Wen Jiabao has stated that reforms to re-balance the Chinese economy away from its current dependency on exports are well underway and that the yuan is being allowed to gradually appreciate.
 He warned that if China is forced to revalue its currency too fast that it would lead to social unrest in China, bankruptcy for export dependent companies and "disaster for the world".

-In October, China posted a record surge in its foreign exchange reserves, which was seen as a "target around the neck of China’s exchange rate regime" in the effort to get the country to allow its currency to appreciate.
+In October, China posted a record surge in its foreign exchange reserves, which was seen as a "target around the neck of China's exchange rate regime" in the effort to get the country to allow its currency to appreciate.

 In reaction, Geithner suggested China's attempts at limiting gains were the reason for capital controls and currency-market interventions in other emerging economies.
-"What’s happening is, as China holds its currency down, their currencies are moving up and they’re having to work very hard to make sure they’re not at an unfair disadvantage with China."
+"What's happening is, as China holds its currency down, their currencies are moving up and they're having to work very hard to make sure they're not at an unfair disadvantage with China."
 Bloomberg pointed out at that countries such as Brazil, South Korea and Thailand sold their respective currencies in the weeks preceding the report to curb gains and support export.
 South Korea, Taiwan, Brazil, Colombia and Russia were also tightening rules to limit capital flows and avoid swings in their currencies.

-However, the Obama administration decided to postpone the decision to label China a "currency manipulator" until after the G20 summit in South Korea and the United States elections, 2010.
+However, the Obama administration decided to postpone the decision to label China a "currency manipulator" until after the G20 summit in South Korea and the 2010 United States elections.
 China issued its own "warning" against being made a "scapegoat" for the US's failings.
 China accused the US of waging the currency war and that it has "exercised financial policies characterised as 'economic egoism.'"

-In April 2011, the Financial Times reported that Chinese officials have signalled 2016 as a date when they expect to stop intervening against their currency by buying dollar assets.
+In April 2011, the Financial Times reported that Chinese officials have signaled that 2016 may be when they expect to stop intervening against their currency by buying dollar assets.